h3xstream/waf-workshop/website/docs/02-encoding.md

 !!! info "Purpose"

-    All those encodings may allow you bypass keywords or characters blacklist.
+    All those encodings may allow you to bypass keywords or characters blacklist.

 ### Unicode